enterprise-learning-strategy

 Your strategy will consist of a collaborative network of individuals, tools, and resources to foster a learning culture of ongoing learning experiences and information exchange within a company.

-If you aim to equip all employees in your organisation with the knowledge and resources they need to carry out their roles in line with the company's business strategy, then an enterprise learning strategy is the solution.
+If you aim to equip all employees in your organisation with the knowledge and resources they need to carry out their roles in line with the company's business strategy, then a corporate learning strategy is the solution.

 Essentially, your strategy outlines the ‘what’ and ‘why’ of your learning and development initiatives.
 How will you support employees to learn?
 Why are you prioritising particular initiatives?
 And what do you hope to achieve as a result?